gelisondo/ansible-backuppc/README.md

 ### About HTTP

-This role doesn't manage any webserver!
-You _must_ use another role to install a HTTP service _before_ this role.
-It doesn't manage any authentication.

-Be careful, in Debian based systems, backuppc depends [httpd virtual package](https://packages.debian.org/jessie/httpd).
-If you don't install any HTTP server, Debian will install Apache2.
-However, you can use [my Nginx role](https://github.com/HanXHX/ansible-nginx) which is compatible with this role.
+This role does now a basic installation of Apache, with htpasswd  authentication.

 ### About backups

-This role downloads backuppc SSH public key.
-You must deploy it on each clients!
+This role generates a backuppc SSH public key.
+The backuppc_client role deploys it on each client.

 Dependencies
 ------------